cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-ip-masq-agent                                      Enable BPF ip-masq-agent
       --enable-ipip-termination                                   Enable plain IPIP/IP6IP6 termination
       --enable-ipsec                                              Enable IPsec support
+      --enable-ipsec-acceleration                                 Enable acceleration for IPSec using RPS (experimental).
       --enable-ipsec-encrypted-overlay                            Enable IPsec encrypted overlay.
 If enabled tunnel traffic will be encrypted before leaving the host.
 Requires ipsec and tunnel mode vxlan to be enabled.
       --enable-ipsec-key-watcher                                  Enable watcher for IPsec key.
 If disabled, a restart of the agent will be necessary on key rotations. (default true)
       --enable-ipv4                                               Enable IPv4 support (default true)